 Ask about associated symptoms, such as visible haematuria, suprapubic discomfort, or colicky pain, and their medication history, as certain medication, including anticholinergics, antihistamines and bronchodilators, are known to exacerbate LUTS

 A digital rectal examination and / or examination of the external genitalia may be helpful, depending on the presentation.

 The International Prostate Symptom Score can be a useful tool for assessing and monitoring the impact of LUTS on quality of life in men, both initially and throughout any treatment course

 Post-void bladder scanning and flow rate can help distinguish between causes of LUTS*, and help to quantify the severity of the condition in those presenting with voiding symptoms.
-A urinary frequency and volume chart is often useful in highlighting patterns of behaviour which may be contributing to symptoms.
+A bladder diary is often useful in highlighting patterns of behaviour which may be contributing to symptoms.